Concrete vs Asphalt Driveway: An Honest Comparison

 Which Should You Choose?

 Choose concrete if: you're in a hot or mild climate, want design options beyond plain black, and plan to stay in the home long enough to recoup the upfront premium.
 Choose asphalt if: you're in a cold climate with hard freeze-thaw cycles, want the lowest possible upfront cost, or plan to sell within 5–10 years.
 The higher upfront cost of concrete makes the most sense as a long-term investment — asphalt makes sense when the budget ceiling is firm and climate conditions favor flexibility.
+One underrated factor: if you're also planning a concrete patio or front walkway, choosing concrete for the driveway keeps all surfaces in the same material family — same contractor, same sealer products, same maintenance schedule.
+An asphalt driveway adjacent to a concrete walkway creates an odd aesthetic discontinuity that most homeowners notice over time even if they can't pinpoint why.

 Frequently Asked Questions